neurolabusc/vx/README.md

 ##### Usage

-Run the appropriate executable from the command line.
+Run the appropriate executable from the command line (these are in the 'dist' folder).
 For Macintosh OSX run 'vx_osx', for Linux run 'vx_linux' and for SGI Irix you run 'vx_irix'.
 By default, the software will load the image 'vx.nii.gz' - to open a specific file just specify the file name when you launch the program, e.g. 'vx_irix vx256.nii.gz'.

 Once the program is running you can use the mouse to rotate the image.
 Here are a few keyboard commands:
  - arrow keys     : rotate object